Georgia Cerebral Palsy Attorneys

 Cerebral Palsy Birth Injuries

 According to the Mayo Clinic, cerebral palsy occurs in two to four births out of every 1,000 in the U.S. and Europe.
 The condition stems from a number of neurological brain disorders that affect body movement and muscle coordination.
 It is a permanent and irreversible condition, often undiagnosed for the first few years of a child's life.
 Learning that your baby has a permanent and irreversible neurological disorder can be devastating.
 Sometimes, a variety of factors contribute to the development of the disorder, but medical errors during the birth process are a significant cause of cerebral palsy birth injuries.
-When the fault lies in medical malpractice, the Atlanta birth injury attorneys at The Law Offices of Wayne Grant, P.C., have the necessary experience, knowledge and resources to ensure that you have the best possible legal representation.
+When the fault lies in medical malpractice, the Atlanta birth injury attorneys at Grant Law Office, have the necessary experience, knowledge and resources to ensure that you have the best possible legal representation.

 Types of CP